Lanear Sampson

-Lanear Sampson (born July 17, 1990) is an American college football coach and former Canadian football player.
-He is the pass game coordinator and wide receivers coach for San Diego State University; a position he has held since 2024.
+Lanear Sampson (born July 17, 1990) is an American college football coach and former player.
+He is the co-offensive coordinator and wide receivers coach for UTEP.
+He was previously the pass game coordinator and wide receivers coach for San Diego State.
 He also coached for Syracuse, Missouri State, McNeese, UCF, and Austin Peay.
 He played college football for Baylor and professionally for the Indianapolis Colts, the Dallas Cowboys, and the Pittsburgh Steelers of the National Football League (NFL), and the Ottawa Redblacks of the Canadian Football League (CFL) as a wide receiver.